gerteck/custom-views/docs/index.md

 ## Introduction

-Custom Views Library is a lightweight JavaScript library for managing dynamic content views using data attributes.
-This documentation serves as both a user guide and a live demo of the library's capabilities.
+CustomViews is a small runtime that lets you register and toggle custom content (assets, snippets, or UI panels) on your site and share visibility state via URLs.
+It provides a lightweight widget and API to manage toggles, tab groups and insert assets into the page.

 It allows you to dynamically toggle content based on configuration and state, providing a flexible way to manage content that can change based on user interactions, preferences, or URL parameters.

 ### Interactive Demo

-**Look for the "Custom Views" widget in the top-right corner** to interact with this demo in real-time!
-This entire page demonstrates the library's capabilities.
+**Look for the "Custom Views" widget on the left** to interact with this demo in real-time!

-### Try It Out

-1. **Use the Widget**: Look for the "Custom Views" widget in the corner
-1. **Toggle Platforms**: Use "Customize View" to show/hide different OS sections
-1. **Switch Tabs**: Use the "Tab Groups" section in the widget to switch between platforms and languages
-1. **URL Sharing**: Share specific configurations via URL

 ## Demo: Tab Groups Feature